tablelandnetwork/docs/docs/fundamentals/about/glossary.md

 ### Table

 A table is a database object that acts as a container for data.
 It organizes it into highly structured rows and columns and allows for relationship mapping between related tables to occur.
-In Tableland, a table is represented on-chain as an ERC721 token that provides table ownership to an account.
+In Tableland, a table is represented onchain as an ERC721 token that provides table ownership to an account.

 ### Transaction